 Skip the tilak

 Traditionally sindhoor is used and the tilak is no longer made from fresh flowers.
-Skip the heavy metal laden dye which is marketed as sindhoor, use chandan instead and remove it with a baby wipe immediately.
+Skip the heavy dye which is marketed as sindhoor, use chandan instead and remove it with a baby wipe immediately.

 Do not let young girls tie the rakhi too tight